+Nevertheless, the economic success of China has made the country an indispensible economic partner in the region.
 In the early 21st, the rise of China has been the most important development for all Southeast and East Asian countries and their economic cooperation endeavours (Ravenhill 2008: 48).
 In recent years, China's clever diplomacy has made a significant contribution to the rise of the country's status in the region.
 China, for example, was the first non-ASEAN country to sign ASEAN's Treaty of Amity and Cooperation (TAC).
 It signed the TAC at the ASEAN summit in Bali in 2003, and by signing this non-aggression treaty Beijing has contributed to relieving fears of China's military intentions, at least temporarily (Narine 2007: 214).
 Beijing has been willing to accommodate the fears that continue to exist in the region with regard to the country's leadership ambitions.
 China's current popularity among policy makers in Asia is also reflected by the numerous preferential agreements it has either been able to conclude or is negotiating.

 In the last three decades, China has developed into an economic hub in Asia.
 Both in trade and in production, other countries in the region increasingly benefit from intensive relations with China.
 Today, about 50 percent of China's trade is intraregional.
 Even for Japan, the world's second-largest economy, China is more important than ever.
 In 2009, China has replaced the US as Japan's largest export market, and China is the largest importer to Japan (IMF Directions of Trade 2009).
-Moreover, China does not generate a large surplus in trade with its neighbours.